 Disarmament and arms control are central elements of the architecture of global security.
-They are not concerns of the past, but pressing challenges for the present and future.
-The uncontrolled spread of nuclear weapons or other weapons of mass destructions is one of the greatest threats to global security.
-Curtailing this danger can ultimately become a matter of survival.
+They are not simply concerns of the past, but remain an essential part of global security.
+The unchecked spread of nuclear weapons or of other weapons of mass destruction is one of the greatest threats to global security.